View Other Content

 2007 - Fernando Torres signed from Club Atlético de Madrid for £20.2m in a six-year deal, although this fee was greatly inflated in the media.
 He proved an instant hit, notching 81 goals in just 142 reds outings, becoming the top scoring new Premier League import in his first campaign.
 He moved to Chelsea for a British record transfer fee of £50m on deadline day in January 2011.

-2015 – Forward Roberto Firmino signed from TSG 1899 Hoffenheim for an initial £21m, netting fifty times in 144 games to date, and helping us to reach three Finals so far.
+2015 – Forward Roberto Firmino signed from TSG 1899 Hoffenheim for an initial £21m, netting 66 times in 192 games to date, and helping us to clinch the UEFA Champions League in Madrid last month.

 1983 - David Fairclough was sold to Swiss side Luzern after 55 goals in 154 reds games, two-fifths of which were from off the bench.
 The bionic carrot helped us to three League titles, European Cup, UEFA Cup, UEFA Super Cup and two League Cups in his nine years at Anfield.